explainers-by-googlers/cross-origin-storage/README.md

 The budget is keyed by site rather than origin on purpose.
 Subdomains are free, so a per-origin budget would be defeated by minting `01.example.com`, `02.example.com`, and so on, one per bit.
 A registrable domain costs money, which is what makes the key mean something.

+For the same reason, `requestFileHandle()` rejects outright when the calling context has an opaque origin, such as a sandboxed `<iframe>` without `allow-same-origin`.
+Each such context gets a *fresh* opaque origin, so without this a page could mint unlimited budget by spawning sandboxed frames and `postMessage()`-ing the bits back.
+There is also nothing meaningful to grant such a context, since it can never be a storing origin or match a same-site comparison.

 The budget's shape matters as much as its size:

 - **Counted in distinct hashes, not calls.** Re-probing a hash yields no bit the origin doesn't already have, so it costs nothing.
 A page that reloads, or resolves the same resource on every visit, pays once, ever.